Huge Berlin aquarium bursts, unleashing flood of devastation

 The aquarium, which was last modernized in 2020, is a major tourist magnet in Berlin.
 The 10-minute elevator ride through the tropical tank was one of the highlights of the attraction.

-Animal rights group PETA tweeted Thursday that the aquarium became a “death trap” for the fish housed in it.
-“This man-made tragedy shows that aquariums are not a safe place for fish and other marine life," they wrote.

-Iva Yudinski, a tourist from Israel who had been staying at the hotel, said she was shocked by the incident
+Iva Yudinski, a tourist from Israel who was staying at the hotel, said she was shocked by the incident

 “Just yesterday we watched it and we were so amazed (by) its beauty," she said.
 "Suddenly it’s all gone.
 Everything is a mess, a total mess.”